Signed in as:

 ---

-Marc Friedlander is a Certified Senior Advisor (CSA) who helps families navigate the complexities of assisted living and memory care.
-Inspired by personal experiences on both sides of his family, Marc understands the challenges of making difficult care decisions and the value of having a trusted advocate.
-He is a member of the Richmond Senior Network and holds a bachelor’s degree in psychology from The George Washington University and an MBA from Montclair State University.
-Marc enjoys living in the beautiful Richmond area with his wife and two children.
+Marc Friedlander is a Certified Senior Advisor (CSA) who has been helping families navigate the complexities of senior living since 2015.
+Inspired by personal experiences on both sides of his family, Marc understands the challenges of making difficult care decisions and the importance of having a trusted advocate.
+He is a member of the Richmond Senior Network and holds a bachelor’s degree in psychology from The George Washington University, as well as an MBA from Montclair State University.
+Marc enjoys living in the beautiful Richmond area with his wife and their two children.

 ---